rycus86/prometheus_flask_exporter/README.md

 ## App Factory Pattern

 This library also supports the Flask [app factory pattern](http://flask.pocoo.org/docs/1.0/patterns/appfactories/).
 Use the `init_app` method to attach the library to one or more application objects.
-Note, that to use this mode, you'll need to pass in `None` for the `app` in the constructor.
+Note, that to use this mode, you'll need to use the `for_app_factory()` class method to create the `metrics` instance, or pass in `None` for the `app` in the constructor.

 ```python
 metrics = PrometheusMetrics.for_app_factory()